 When did the SIRS commence?

-From 1 April, providers of residential aged care must have in place an effective incident management system and are required to report all ‘Priority 1’ incidents to the Commission within 24 hours of becoming aware of the incident.
+Providers of residential aged care must have in place an effective incident management system and are required to report all ‘Priority 1’ reportable incidents to the Commission within 24 hours of becoming aware of the incident.

-From 1 October 2021, residential aged care providers will also be required to report all ‘Priority 2’ incidents to the Commission within 30 days of becoming aware of the incident.
+From 1 October 2021, residential aged care providers will also be required to report all ‘Priority 2’ reportable incidents to the Commission within 30 days of becoming aware of the incident.

 The role of the Commission under the SIRS